• Menu

 Choosing to have an induction is super complicated.
 Many women find a LOT of reasons to get induced, but there are reasons NOT to be induced and today I wanted to share five of them.

 So, why take my “opinion” on this?
 Hi, I’m Hilary — The Pregnancy Nurse 👩⚕️.
-I have been a nurse since 1997 and I have 20 years of OB nursing experience, I am also the curly head behind Pulling Curls and The Online Prenatal Class for Couples. 🩺 I have helped with THOUSANDS (literally) of inductions after 20 years in labor and delivery.
+I have been a nurse since 1997 and I have 20 years of labor and delivery nursing experience, I am also the curly head behind Pulling Curls and The Online Prenatal Class for Couples. 🩺 I have helped with THOUSANDS (literally) of inductions after 20 years in labor and delivery.
 Plus, I had an induction of my own.
 So I really understand what you’re thinking and feeling, and what the outcomes could be.

 It’s really important to understand the REASONS behind an induction, and we talk about that in chapter 2 of The Online Prenatal Class for Couples.
 It’s information every pregnant family needs.